-OUR WELCOME AND INCLUSION STATMENT
+OUR WELCOME AND INCLUSION STATEMENT

-"At the Y, we welcome everyone whose behavior adheres to our core values of caring, honesty, respect, and responsibility.
+At the Y, we welcome everyone whose behavior adheres to our core values of caring, honesty, respect, and responsibility.
 We advance our cause by building a stronger and more equitable community where everyone has the opportunity to learn, grow, thrive, and reach their full potential with dignity.
-The Y is a force for building bridges among all people regardless of ability, age, birthplace, cultural background, ethnicity, faith, gender, gender identity, ideology, income, race, or sexual orientation.
-The Y is for all."
+The Y is a force for building bridges among all people.
+The Y is for all.

 Camp should be enjoyable and encouraging, where campers share space with a group of other campers and staff both in the cabin and at their program.
-We pride ourselves on welcoming individuals and families from diverse communities, genders, gender identities, faiths, and socio-demographics where they may learn, grow, and thrive together.
-Your child may share a cabin with someone, staff included, who represents one of these communities.
+We pride ourselves on welcoming individuals and families from diverse communities where they may learn, grow, and thrive together.
+Your child may share a cabin with someone, staff included, who represents a community differing from their own.
 We recommend taking a moment with your camper to celebrate how great an opportunity this is to make a lasting friendship with someone they might not interact with outside of camp.